Ceciber/canteleen/README.md

 - **Cashier**
   - Username: `Cashier`
   - Password: `cashierpassword`
+---
 The corresponding interface after signing in depends on the role of the user.
-Howewer, regardless of the role, each user will always have the option to modify their profile when clicking on the icon "Profile".
+Howewer, regardless of the role, each user will always have the option to modify their profile when clicking on the icon "Profile"
----

 ## 💼 Role-Based Functionality